kottz/sickan/README.md

-# Ekman
+# Sickan

-Ekman finds the best match positions of overlay images on a background image.
+sickan finds the best match positions of overlay images on a background image.
 It's useful for tasks like identifying UI elements in screenshots or locating specific patterns in larger images.

 It was created to find the position of texture assets in [OpenJonsson](https://github.com/kottz/OpenJonsson).